dkarthe/webjeda-blog/_posts/2015-12-23-how-I-manged-to-integrate-polymer-with-github.md

 ---
 title: How I managed to integrate Polymer with my jekyll blog
+desc: Polymer elements are really cool to work with.
+I have a tutorial to include Polymer elements in simple steps.
+keywords: polymer jekyll, polymer github pages
 ---

 ![How I managed to integrate Polymer with github pages jekyll](/images/github-pages-polymer.JPG)